MarketingPip/Markdown-Tag-2/README.md

 How to use <b><i>Markdown Tag</b></i>:

- To render Markdown to HTML simply use a md tag -
+ To render Markdown to HTML simply use a md tag  - example below

             <md>
     # Markdown Support